 One thing we especially like about Dr. Spivak's queens is that, unlike most researchers looking to develop a mite-resistant line, Marla started with a GOOD BEE - one that was gentle, productive, and hardy.
 She then selected for the hygienic trait within this population.
 Many other lines were developed exclusively on the basis of their resistance to mites.
 These bees might not overwinter well, or be overly defensive, or not produce any honey.

-Our "Jersey Girl" line of hygienic queens are bred from artifically inseminated Minnesota Hygienic mothers in a mating area which we have taken great pains to saturate with hygienic drones.
+Our "Jersey Girl" line of hygienic queens are bred from our own best queens, tested for hygienic behavior, in a mating area which we have taken great pains to saturate with hygienic drones.
 There are several drone mother apiaries surrounding our queen mating yard to enhance the opportunities for our "Jersey Girl" queens to meet up with the right kind of guys!
-We are also now beginning to use our own best overwintered queens as breeder mothers to insure a line of bees well-adapted to New Jersey conditions.
-However, we continue to import desirable lines from outside sources to enhance the gene pool.
+We also continue to import desirable lines from outside sources to enhance the gene pool.

 At this time, our Jersey Girl Queens are only available for purchase in our spring nucleus colonies.